Sierkinhane/crnn_ctpn/README.md

  warp-ctc [click here to download](https://github.com/SeanNaren/Warp-ctc)

  Just using pip to establish your dev environment, eg. pip install tensorflow-gpu==1.6, pip install torchvesion(it will install pytorch meanwhile)

+## Run it
+ I share my models of crnn and ctpn, you can run it just for take a look of its effect.
+ >cd end2endDec_Rec

+ >run python3 ./ctpn_crnn_combined/end2endDet_Rec.py